Jakesta13/McUpdater/README.md

 then reboot the server and it will switch right over.

 # Bonus
-LatestMC_JAR.sh will grab the download link for the latest server.jar, you can choose to downlaod the jar file or have it save the url to the txt file that McUpdater.sh looks for when it checks for updates.
+LatestMC_JAR.sh will grab the download link for the latest server.jar, you can choose to download the jar file or have it save the url to the txt file that McUpdater.sh looks for when it checks for updates.

 # Notes